rust-lang/book/src/ch20-03-advanced-types.md

 ### Using the Newtype Pattern for Type Safety and Abstraction

-This section assumes you’ve read the earlier section [“Using the Newtype Pattern to Implement External Traits on External Types.”][using-the-newtype-pattern]<!-- ignore --> The newtype pattern is also useful for tasks beyond those we’ve discussed so far, including statically enforcing that values are never confused and indicating the units of a value.
+This section assumes you’ve read the earlier section [“Using the Newtype Pattern to Implement External Traits”][using-the-newtype-pattern]<!-- ignore -->.
+The newtype pattern is also useful for tasks beyond those we’ve discussed so far, including statically enforcing that values are never confused and indicating the units of a value.
 You saw an example of using newtypes to indicate units in Listing 20-16: recall that the `Millimeters` and `Meters`